 “With One More Light, Linkin Park have waved goodbye to Rock!!"

-What happened to Chester's voice? what happened to Mike?
-What "black hole" swallowed Brad's guitars?
-Who the hell kidnapped Joe Hahn??
-For us the theme was unfinished and there is no need to convince us to try to accept the album.
-This thing called "One More Light" is simply a poppy, polished and professional product that has a hard time finding its place in our collection in our library.
+What happened to Chester's voice?
+What happened to Mike?
+Where did Brad's guitars disappear to?
+And who abducted Joe Hahn?
+For us, this album remains unresolved, and there is no need to persuade us to accept it.
+"One More Light" is simply a polished, professional, and pop-oriented product that struggles to find its place in our music collection and library.

 “If you’re saying we’re doing what we’re doing for a commercial or monetary reason, trying to make success out of some formula… then stab yourself in the face,”